cixtor/anzen/README.md

 - The number of requests may exceed the capacity of this VM, how might you solve that?
 Bonus if you implement this;
 - What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes;
 - Bonus points if you containerize the app.

+## Initial Thoughts

+- Use a [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) to quickly determine if a URL is benign, in which case we can finish the operation fast, otherwise run the malware identifier against it;